 ARK Investment Management also features other funds, like the ARK Next Generation Internet ETF (ARKW), ARK Genomic Revolution ETF (ARKG), ARK Autonomous Tech, & Robotics ETF (ARKQ), The 3D Printing ETF (PRNT), and ARK Fintech Innovation ETF (ARKF), among several others.

 The fund’s approach to achieving high returns by investing only in companies it thinks will post significant gains in the next five years instead of aiming to beat any market index undoubtedly should be considered high risk.

 Presently, I don’t feel that ARKK ETF would be the right investment for me.
 The portfolio has become less liquid and more susceptible to significant losses as it has grown.

 The investment firm has downplayed the fact that the fund’s downside has become alarmingly steep, primarily relying on the past as a guide to the future.

-However, the past performance does not necessarily reflect on the future performance.
 The situation will keep changing, and the fund manager may need to resort to stronger risk-management practices.